 Quick Answer

-That means the candidate pool is stronger than the final prediction itself.
+That means the candidate pool is stronger than any single fixed dream XI right now.

 How to Think About a World Cup 2026 Best XI Before Kickoff